It seems the Lord is not done with me on this topic, so this is another view of “the elephant” from a slightly different perspective.

 Had the boy not trusted his father and unquestioningly obeyed him without hesitation, he would never have survived the snake-bite; mamba venom is so incredibly toxic he would have died long before they could have driven off the snake and then obtained medical treatment.
 A typical American child would have whined, argued, and resisted, thereby becoming the honoree at his own funeral.

 God’s commands are frequently no less life-and-death kinds of instructions.
 We often ignore them to our peril.
 When the terrorist attacks occurred on 9/11, quite a few Christ-followers were supposed to be at work in the World Trade Center that day, but were told by the Lord, directly or indirectly, to not go in to work.
-The ones who obeyed watched in horror from the safety of their own homes as their workplace collapsed into ruins.
-The ones who ignored Him died in that selfsame collapse.
+The ones who obeyed watched in horror from the safety of their own homes as those who didn’t died in the collapse of their shared workplace.

 Sometimes we never see the results of our obedience.
 Case-in-point: a renowned WoF minister and author named Rick Renner related the following story to us during a sermon.